-The overall length of a P-39Q was 9.2 meters and the overall width was 10.4 meters.
-It was equipped with an Allison V-1710 V-12 engine, mounted directly behind the cockpit.
-Its armament included one 37mm T9 cannon, two Browning M2 .50 caliber (12.7mm) machine guns, and four Browning M1919 .30 caliber (7.62mm) machine guns.
+Overall, a P-39Q was 9.2 meters long and 10.4 meters wide.
+It was equipped with an Allison V-1710 V-12 engine, which was mounted directly behind the cockpit.
+Its armament included one 37 millimeter T9 cannon, two Browning M2 .50 caliber (12.7 millimeter) machine guns, and four Browning M1919 .30 caliber (7.62 millimeter) machine guns.

-Site Name: Bell P39Q Airacobra
+Site Name: Bell P-39Q Airacobra

 Type: UCH